 The travel ball example above is an example of how knowing the 80-20 rule exists in youth baseball can change how you run your practices.
 Going back to what I said earlier about coaches being creatures of habit, it's quite understandable why the vast majority of coaches teach all aspects of baseball equally: we want our kids to be well-rounded.
 That's why we are willing to schlep our kids to multiple activities or hobbies.
 So when it comes to baseball skills, we want them to be well-rounded.
 And it's a noble goal.
 Very noble, in fact.
 Even advanced kids should be well-rounded in their baseball skill set.

-However, the 80-20 rule shows that when it comes to baseball, most of the action in a game comes down to a small subset of what we teach in practice: hitting and pitching.
+However, the 80-20 rule shows that when it comes to baseball, most of the action in a game comes down to a small subset of what we teach in practice: hitting, pitching and the catcher position.
 Not coincidentally, hitting and pitching are the two skills that have a precise set of complicated mechanics that takes time to learn.
 The other skills—baserunning, throwing, catching, bunting, even fielding—are significantly easier to learn by comparison.

 Yet here's the typical 1.5 hour youth practice schedule: